 A Simple Guide to Removing Patina from Your Carbon Steel Knife

 Many kitchen knives are usually made from carbon steel.
 Carbon steel has its advantages.
 It is a harder steel type and the blade stays sharp for a longer duration of time than a blade made from stainless steel which has to be sharpened from time to time.
+While you're here, check out our range of knives using Japanese Steel.

 Also, from a utilitarian standpoint and perhaps one of the main reasons why carbon steel knives are so popular with chefs is that they are easier to sharpen than knives made from stainless steel.
 This is an important quality because a knife will not stay sharp for long if it is used frequently.
 For a knife to be perform well and work with precision sharpness, you need it to be sharp at all times.